jdonlan/java-dev/networking/thread_types.md

 this.runOnUiThread(r);
 ```

-Option 2 - Posting from a View will add the runnable execution to the end of the event queue, regardless of which thread it is called from.
+Option 2 - Posting from an object will add the runnable execution to the end of the event queue, regardless of which thread it is called from.
+In this case, the runnable is posted to an ImageView, which is running on the UI Thread.

 ```
 // From a specific view.